MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 2. Install MLFlow by running `pip install mlflow` or `pip install -r requirements.txt`.
 3. Launch the MLFlow server using the command `mlflow server`.

 Once the MLFlow server is running, you can access the results through a web interface.
-It provides an overview of all the tracked experiments and allows you to compare different models and their corresponding evaluation metrics.

-By leveraging MLFlow, you can easily identify and select the best-performing model for your specific use case, based on the comprehensive analysis of various training runs.
+It provides an overview of all the tracked experiments and allows you to compare different models and their  evaluation metrics.
+By leveraging MLFlow, you can easily identify and select the best-performing model for your specific use case, based on the analysis of various training runs.

 ![experiments](resources/mlflow_experiment_view_table.png)

-Metrics and paramters can be tracked and compared there.
-As our model training pipeline is build in a genereric way, different selected feature sets can be compared as well.

-If a model is chosen to be deployed for our productive systems, it can be registered to `model registry`.
-This s a centralized repository for managing and versioning machine learning models.
-We utilized it to track and store different versions of our models, enabling easy comparison and deployment.
-It streamlined our model management process and enables collaboration among team members .
-The Model Registry integrated seamlessly with our deployment pipeline, ensuring that the selected models can be deployed to our "Flat Price-Assistant-WÜE" application, by setting the stage to "production" and load it via API to the independently deployed backend (see [Architecture and Deployment]) (#architecture-and-model-deployment)).
+When a model is selected for deployment on our production systems, it can be registered in the 'Model Registry'.
+This is a central repository for managing and versioning machine learning models.
+We used it to track and store different versions of our models for easy comparison and deployment.
+It has streamlined our model management process and enabled collaboration between team members.
+The model registry integrated seamlessly with our deployment pipeline, ensuring that the selected models could be deployed to our Flat Price Assistant-WÜE application by setting the stage to "production" and loading them via API to the independently deployed backend (see detailed at [Architecture and Deployment](#architecture-and-model-deployment)).
 This allowed us to easily incorporate the latest models into our production application for rent price analysis in Würzburg.

 ![model_registry](resources/mlflow_model_registry.png)